solonovamax/Qev/README.md

 Qev is a bot I made to replace the 5+ bots that most servers seem to have on them.
 It is meant to be the only bot that you need for your server.
 I am still adding commands to the bot, and if you have any ideas, (no matter how niche) feel free to suggest them!
 Please see [my contact info](#contact)

+## Credit
 Credit to pikisuperstar for the background used for the !level command.

+Credit to AvaIre for making a good, open source, bot so that I can ~~steal~~ take inspiration from their code.
+I'll leave their licence at the top of any file I use from their bot.

 ## Commands